Dark and Quiet Skies

 UNESCO International Day of Light

-The IAU is a partner for the annual International Day of Light on 16 May.
+The IAU is a media partner for the annual International Day of Light on 16 May.
 Organised by UNESCO, this day honours the role of light in our lives.

 Learn more about the International Day of Light here.